mttmantovani/thesis-pandoc-markdown/source/contrib.md

 \changelocaltocdepth{0}

-This Section contains a short review of my main scientific contributions during the time as a Ph.D. student in the Quantum Transport Group at the University of Konstanz.
+This Section contains a short review of my main scientific contributions during my time as a PhD student in the Quantum Transport Group at the University of Konstanz.

 ## List of publications {.unnumbered}